project-aicgs/bonkfire/AI_SETUP_GUIDE.md

 ## How It Works 🔥

-The AI PFP Generator uses **Netlify Functions** (serverless) to securely call the OpenAI API.
+The AI PFP Generator uses **Netlify Functions** (serverless) with a two-step AI process:

+1. **GPT-4 Vision** analyzes the uploaded image and describes it
+2. **DALL-E 3** generates a new flamified version based on that description + your prompt

 Your API key stays safe on the server and is never exposed to users!

 ## Setup Instructions